 Let’s take a deeper dive into this question that has been asked quite a bit.
 M.2 SSDs have no moving parts, no friction, and nothing that would cause them to heat up, right?
 Well, yes, but they do have chips on one side, or both, and those chips do get hot especially when there isn’t enough airflow going to them.

 Now, depending on your case, motherboard, and how everything is set up, you may have enough airflow going to your drive.
 But many motherboard designs don’t plan this out too well.

 The answer to the question depends on how you’ll be using your M.2 SSD.
 There are two possible ways to go about this.
 The first one is if you’re using that SSD as a boot drive.
 If that’s the case, there are no long periods where you’re pushing the SSD hard, and if your case has good airflow, you won’t need an M.2 heatsink.

 However, if you’re using your M.2 drive for game storage, or as a scratch drive for video editing, or just about anything else that puts a lot of stress on it for extended periods of time, you should consider getting one.
 Not only are you reducing the life expectancy by running your NVMe SSD at temperatures that are higher than usual, but in some cases, you may even notice things like thermal throttling which directly impact performance.

-To conclude, there are some situations where an NVMe heatsink will make a difference in day-to-day performance, as well as durability.
+There are some situations where an NVMe heatsink will make a difference in day-to-day performance, as well as durability.
 And if you think you’re in one of those situations, by all means, choose the best M.2 SSD heatsink from the list above – you can’t go wrong with any of them.
 It’s all a matter of picking one that works well for your use case and your specific build, and one that will fit your budget.